 The Zeta SL is a relatively minimalist jacket that offers several small nods to comfort, like a micro-fleece lining on the top of the inside of the zipper, which protects the wearer's chin.
 A similar fabric on the back of the neck can also be found; it adds comfort and increases longevity by absorbing oil and sweat, reducing the chance of the interior fabric delaminating.
 We love the athletic fit, which still allows for effective layering — without bunching in the underarm areas.

-The Zeta SL has an extraordinarily functional pocket design; the pockets are slightly elevated, remaining accessible, even while wearing an overnight pack or climbing harness.
-Best of all, the pockets are out of the way, and the zippers didn't pinch our hips while wearing a backpack.
-The pockets are still low enough to provide a pleasant place to keep our hands warm and tucked away.
+The Zeta SL has an incredibly functional pocket design, with pockets that are slightly elevated to remaining accessible, even while wearing an overnight pack or climbing harness.
+Not only are they accessible with a backpack on, but because the pockets are out of the way, the zippers didn't pinch our hips under the pressure of a backpacking pack's hip belt.
+While slightly elevated, the pockets are still low enough to provide a pleasant place to keep our hands warm and tucked away.

 The SL in Zeta SL stands for Super Light.
-At 11 ounces, the Zeta SL is nearly the lightest Gore-Tex jacket we tested.
-Of note, it is lighter than most full-featured hardshells, yet doesn't forego much in the way of performance or overall weather protection.
+At 11 ounces, the Zeta SL is on the lighter end of the spectrum and nearly the lightest Gore-Tex model in our review.
+It's lighter than most full-featured hardshells, yet it doesn't forego much in the way of performance or overall weather protection.
 Arc'teryx reduces the weight of this model in several ways: there's no additional ventilation besides simply unzipping the primary front zipper.
-Its 13mm seam tape is used, which is the smallest in our review, and the watertight zippers have only a minimally sized storm flaps complete the package.
+Thirteen mm seam tape is used, which is the smallest in our review, and the watertight zippers have minimally sized storm flaps to complete the package.
 Even the Velcro wrist straps are lower-profile than most, minimizing weight.
+This jacket is plenty light enough to satisfy the majority of outdoor enthusiasts.

-This model uses a 40-denier ripstop nylon exterior face fabric.
-The fabric is more durable and resistant to tearing/scuffing than the majority of models in our review.
-The longevity of these models DWR also impressed us; even after a full winter in spring, it's still going strong.
+The Zeta is durable and offers resistance to tearing or scuffing.
+The longevity of the DWR also impressed us; even after a full winter in spring, it's still going strong.
 Besides the Zeta SL's outer face fabric, it offers several features that increase this model's overall durability.
-First, there aren't any seams on the shoulders, which is typically the first place seam tape will pull back due to the pressure of shoulder straps and abrasion.
-Additionally, the seam tape used on this product is the thinnest in the review.
-This not only saves weight but makes it less prone to peeling after extended use.
+There aren't any seams on the shoulders, which is typically the first place seam tape will pull back, due to the pressure of shoulder straps and abrasion.
+Additionally, the seam tape used on this product is the thinnest in the review; this not only saves weight but makes it less prone to peeling after extended use.

-For the amount of weather protection this model provides, we were impressed with how small it packs down.
-It's roughly 25 percent more compressible than many three-layer Gore-Tex jackets and offers nearly all the performance benefits.
+For the amount of weather protection this model provides, we were impressed with how small it compresses down.
+It's roughly 25 percent more packable than most three-layer Gore-Tex jackets and offers nearly all the performance benefits.

-It compresses smaller than the Outdoor Research Foray and The North Face Dryzzle, which both use Gore-tex Paclite and is still smaller than the Marmot PreCip or Patagonia Cloud Ridge, yet still offers superior storm worthiness.
-If you are truly shopping for a "just-in-case" model to live at the bottom of your pack, it's double the size of the three most compact models: the Patagonia Storm Racer, Black Diamond Fineline, and Outdoor Research Helium II.
-While those three models were significantly more compressible, none of them offered the versatility or storm-worthiness of the Zeta.
+It compresses smaller than the Outdoor Research Foray and The North Face Dryzzle, which both use Gore-tex Paclite fabric and are still smaller than the Marmot PreCip, yet still offer superior stormworthiness.
+If you are truly shopping for a "just-in-case" model to live at the bottom of your pack, it's nearly double the size of the two most compact models: the Black Diamond Fineline and Outdoor Research Helium Rain.
+While those models were significantly more compressible, neither offered the versatility or stormworthiness of the Zeta SL.

-With its price tag, it's easy to find a less expensive raincoat.
-However, it's arguably more versatile and lighter than many 400-700 dollar jackets on the market, making it an excellent value.
-Pricey hardshells might be slightly more durable or heavily featured and could offer better performance for specific applications like downhill skiing, though most rain jackets are not meant to serve this purpose.
+With its price tag, it's easy to find a less expensive rain coat.
+However, it's arguably more versatile and lighter than many 400-700 dollar jackets, making it an excellent value.
+Expensive hardshells might be slightly more durable or heavily featured and could offer better performance for specific applications like downhill skiing.
+For most hikers, climbers, mountaineers, and backpackers, this model provides more than enough toughness.

-From a value standpoint, several other Gore-Tex Paclite models range from 200-225 dollars and score similarly in our tests.
-In some cases, they might even offer a particular advantage, like the Outdoor Research Foray, which provides better ventilation or the Marmot Minimalist, which is slightly more durable, though both are also 50 percent heavier.
-As a whole, you can buy less expensive models than this one, but few, if any, models offer the all-around performance that you'll find with the Zeta SL.
+From a value standpoint, several other Gore-Tex Paclite models cost less and score similarly in our tests.
+In some cases, they might even offer a particular advantage, like the Outdoor Research Foray, which provides better ventilation, or the Marmot Minimalist, which is slightly more durable, though both are also 50 percent heavier.
+As a whole, you can buy less expensive models, but few, if any, offer the all-around performance that you'll find with the Zeta SL.

 Other Versions and Accessories